dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ### App context

-Native embedding can be performed in an app context, where the native app has no knowledge of a parent window.
+Native embedding can be performed in an app context, where the native app has no knowledge of a window.
 With this approach, native embedding initialization requires you to:

 - Create a <xref:Microsoft.Maui.Hosting.MauiApp> object.
 - Create a <xref:Microsoft.Maui.MauiContext> object from the <xref:Microsoft.Maui.Hosting.MauiApp> object.
 The <xref:Microsoft.Maui.MauiContext> object will be used to obtain a native view from the .NET MAUI view.